Scripter17/JREP/README.md

 positional arguments:
   Regex                                 Regex(es) to process matches for
+                                        (reffered to as "get regexes")

 options:
-  -h, --help                            show this help message and exit --string, -s                          Test for strings instead of regex --no-duplicates, -D                   Don't print duplicate matches --file FILE [FILE ...], -f FILE [FILE ...]
+  -h, --help                            show this help message and exit --string, -s                          Treat get regexes as strings.
+Doesn't
+                                        apply to any other options.
+  --no-duplicates, -D                   Don't print duplicate matches (See
+                                        also: --order)
+  --file FILE [FILE ...], -f FILE [FILE ...]
-                                        The file(s) to check --glob GLOB [GLOB ...], -g GLOB [GLOB ...]
+                                        A list of files to check --glob GLOB [GLOB ...], -g GLOB [GLOB ...]
-                                        The glob(s) to check --stdin-files, -F                     Treat STDIN as a list of files --stdin-globs, -G                     Treat STDIN as a list of globs --name-regex Regex [Regex ...], -t Regex [Regex ...]
+                                        A list of globs to check --stdin-files, -F                     Treat STDIN as a list of files --stdin-globs, -G                     Treat STDIN as a list of globs --name-regex Regex [Regex ...], -t Regex [Regex ...]